ABC Children's Eye Specialists

 Undetected eye problems can cause issues for your child at school and at play, but a pair of glasses can make a world of difference.
-At ABC Children’s Eye Specialists in Phoenix and Mesa, Arizona, the experienced team of pediatric ophthalmologists and optometrists prescribe glasses to correct blurry vision.
+At ABC Children’s Eye Specialists in Phoenix, Avondale, and Mesa, Arizona, the experienced team of pediatric ophthalmologists and optometrists prescribe glasses to correct blurry vision.
 For your convenience, the practice has an on-site optician.
 To schedule an appointment, call or use the online booking tool.

 Your child may not communicate in words that they need glasses, but there are usually clear signs.
 It’s important to know what to look for, especially because school vision tests can miss vision problems.
 Schedule an eye exam for your child at ABC Children’s Eye Specialists if your child: